 Will I wake up?
 That question crosses every surgical patient’s mind.
 Surgery patients have very little personal contact with their anesthesiologist before or after an operation.
 However, the anesthesiologist is a very important person in any surgery.
 The anesthesiologist has many responsibilities during an operation.
 He or she administers medication throughout a surgery that causes a loss of sensation.
 The anesthesiologist monitors the patient’s condition and vital signs – blood pressure, heart rate, respiration rate, oxygen saturation – during the surgery.
 The anesthesiologist is also responsible for the patient’s well-being immediately after surgery.

 When an anesthesiologist administers the wrong anesthetic or administers anesthesia in the wrong dosage, the results can be catastrophic.
 Likewise, significant injuries can result if a patient is not monitored properly during surgery.

-When we represent patients who have suffered anesthesia-related medical malpractice injuries, we carefully review the surgery records and consult with anesthesiologists to determine the best way to present the patient’s claim.
+When we represent patients who have suffered anesthesia-related medical malpractice injuries, our malpractice lawyers carefully review the surgery records and consult with anesthesiologists to determine the best way to present the patient’s claim.